Colorado’s Best Spring Hikes for Wildflowers

 • Length: 13.5 miles

-• Estimated Time: 6-8 Hours
+• Estimated Time: 6-8 hours

 9. Rattlesnake Arches – Fruita

-The Rattlesnake Canyon Arches are one of Colorado’s most spectacular wonders, but also one of its best-kept secrets.
-The trail is accessible by a rough drive on a 4×4 road and a moderate hike or about a 15-mile round-trip trek from a trailhead west of Grand Junction.
-It’s off the beaten path but Rattlesnake Arches is truly one of Colorado’s most remarkable landscapes.
-Keep your eyes peeled for flowering cactus, Indian paintbrush and small wildflowers.
-Those with 4WD can take Black Ridge Road to the start of a 6.3 mile trail that circles the arches, or choose to climb up out of the arches to make it shorter ( scrambling and climbing required).
-Serous adventurers can take the Pollock trail to Rattlesnake Arches Out and Back Trail about 15 miles which goes up and down through several canyons before meeting up with the arch trail.
+Those with 4WD can take Black Ridge Road to the start of a 6.3 mile trail that circles the arches, or choose to climb up out of the arches to make it shorter (scrambling and climbing required).
+Serous adventurers can take the Pollock Trail to Rattlesnake Arches Out and Back Trail—about 15 miles, which goes up and down through several canyons before meeting up with the arch trail.
 There is a lot of open terrain to explore, but a tour on the Rattlesnake Arches Trail (starting from Black Ridge Road) is the best way to take it all in.

 • Length: 15.3 miles

-• Estimated Time: 6-8 Hours
+• Estimated Time: 6-8 hours

-• Best For: Serious hikers and photographers
+• Best For: Serious hikers and photographers during spring, winter, fall

 The Sand Canyon trail is a popular out and back trail located near Cortez, Colorado.
-This is a long trail at around 12 miles but for those that want a great mixture of ancient architecture and desert wildlife, it’s a must.
+This is a long trail at around 12 miles, but for those that want a great mixture of ancient architecture and desert wildlife, it’s a must.
 The trail takes you past the ancient Pueblos and cave dwellings of the Ute Native Americans and through beautiful desert canyons.
-The trail starts out relatively moderately but rises steeply at the end with about 30 switchbacks.
+The trail starts out relatively moderately, but rises steeply at the end with about 30 switchbacks.
 Challenging but rewarding, this trail takes you past several ruins to Sand canyon Pueblo.
 Here are the directions.

-• Length: 12.4 Miles Out and Back Trail
+• Length: 12.4 Miles out and back

-• Time: 6-8 Hours
+• Time: 6-8 hours

-• Best For: Experienced hikers.
-Dog friendly but exposed so bring shoes for your friend or hike in the cooler parts of the day.
-Walkers and less experienced can walk the first 2 miles then turn around.
+• Best For: Experienced hikers; dog friendly, but exposed, so bring shoes for your friend or hike in the cooler parts of the day.
+Walkers and less experienced can walk the first 2 miles then turn around

 Loved it?
 Save this for later, and drop a comment down below.